Alvancho88/soal-shift-sisop-modul-3-I05-2021/README.md

 ```

 # Explanation
-Here is the download procedure. use fopen mode which rb and wb
+Here is the download procedure. using fopen mode which rb and wb
 **Client**
 If command is download, then we will send the command to server, set the buffer memory to zero and then read response from server and output it.